NicoPANW/Contrail_Cookbook/docs/index.md

 # Networking

-## Networks (Virtual Networks)

-In order to explain the Virtual Networks and all associated knobs, a Red VN with VMs have been created.
+In order to explain the section and all associated knobs, a Red VN with VMs have been created.

-- Red VN having 3 VMs attached: vSRX_3, vSRX_4 and vSRX_5
+- Red VN is having 3 VMs attached: vSRX_3, vSRX_4 and vSRX_5
 - We can understand on which compute the VM runs.
 Besides, they all run on different computes.

 ![Screenshot](img/virtual_networks/VN-general.png)